Job profiles

 Final UI

-The part of the design team that was dedicated to developing a look and feel for the new site conducted extensive research to define a final look for the site.
+The designers that developed a look-and-feel for the new site conducted extensive research to define a final visual style for the site.
 Once this was defined, I was able to implement the new UI to the new job profiles.

-However, in the meantime the scope of the project had changed and time constraints did not allow our content team to update the content for all 612 job profiles in time for the launch of the new site.
-For this reason it was decided to adapt the existing content (as it was previously live in My World of Work) to the new layout and UI to facilitate the migration of the job profiles into the new service.
+However, in the meantime the scope of the project had changed and time constraints forced us to adapt existing content (as it was previously live in My World of Work) to the new layout and UI to facilitate the migration of the job profiles into the new service.

 Job profiles were just a small part of the work that was done around refreshing My World of Work.